-Rates

-Service growth applied for Rates has reduced from 1% in 2013/14 to 0.5% over the 2014/15 MTREF.

-Water and Sanitation

-A service growth of 1% was applied to Water and Sanitation over the 2014/15 MTREF.
-This is based on the average growth over the past years, on the revenue generating portion of water volumes.
+- Property rates: Service growth applied for rates over the 2013/14 MTREF is 1%. - Water and Sanitation: A service growth of 1% was applied to water and sanitation over the 2013/14 MTREF.
+This is based on the average growth over the past years on the revenue-generating portion of water volumes. - Electricity: No service growth has been provided for electricity over the MTREF due to the impact of energysaving plans and increasing tariffs, which are set to reduce consumption. - Refuse: A 2% service growth was applied over the 2013/14 MTREF for refuse.
+This is as a result of the growth in the City's population and user numbers.

-Electricity

-Electricity has projected negative service growth over the 2014/15 MTREF, due to the impact of energy saving plans and increasing tariffs which is reducing consumption.
-Negative service growth levels of 1.75% (2014/15) and 1% (2015/16 and 2016/17) are projected over the MTREF period.

-Refuse

-A 2% service growth was applied over the 2014/15 MTREF for Refuse.
-This is as a result of the growth in the requirement for refuse services